-The video extended usage extension box specifies the usage of the decode of the video samples and details relevant to that usage.
-This is an optional extension and needed only when special or useful interpretation of the video in playback or processing is required.
-If the state signaled is not required for playback or processing, the extension may still be present but there is no expectation the reader understands it.
+The video extended usage extension box specifies the usage of the decode of the video samples, and details relevant to that usage.
+This is an optional extension and needed only when

+Copyright © 2023-2025 Apple Inc. All rights reserved.
+Apple, the Apple logo and QuickTime are trademarks of Apple Inc., registered in the U.S. and other countries. special or useful interpretation of the video in playback or processing is required.
+If the state signaled is not required for playback or processing, the extension may still be present, but there is no expectation the reader understands it.